HauntedBees/SqlManager/README.md

 # SQLManager - PHP MySQL Helper

+## no
+This is a dead whatsit.
+Use the [BeeDB](https://github.com/HauntedBees/BeeAPI/blob/main/Core/BeeDB.php) class in BeeAPI instead.
+If you don't want to use the rest of the BeeAPI, just take that file and change the constructor a bit.

 **SQLManager** is a PHP Class to help make interacting with your MySQL database easy.
 Using the *PHP Data Objects* (PDO) extension, **SQLManager** is an easily reusable class that lets you focus on reading and writing data to your database without having to have PDO initialization code everywhere.

 ## Setup